Edgar C. Otálvora

 in Caracas from 2006 to 2010.
-He is a professor at the Central University of Venezuela.
+He was a professor at the Central University of Venezuela.
 He was a close collaborator of former Venezuelan president Ramón J. Velásquez.
 He has cultivated the biographical genre, being the first to write biographies of the 19th century Venezuelan presidents Raimundo Andueza Palacio and Juan Pablo Rojas Paul, as well as the Colombian president Virgilio Barco Vargas.
 Columnist in Diario Las Américas of Miami.

 Public career

-He obtained a bachelor's degree in Economics from the University of the Andes, Venezuela in 1982 and in 2003 was awarded a master's degree in History of the Americas.
+Otálvora was born on 6 September 1959 in Tovar.
+He obtained a bachelor's degree in economics from the University of the Andes, Venezuela in 1982 and in 2003 was awarded a master's degree in History of the Americas.
 He has taught at the School of International Studies and the graduate History of the Americas program at the Central University of Venezuela.

 In 1990, he was named Executive Secretary of the Presidential Committee for Colombian-Venezuelan Border Issues (COPAF).
 In 1993 he began the role of General Director of the Ministry of the Secretariat of the Presidency, alongside Ramón J. Velásquez, who would be declared president by the National Congress after a case was opened against then-president Carlos Andrés Pérez.
-From 1994 to 1999 he was Chief of the Political Departments of the Venezuelan embassies in Bogotá and Brasilia, as well as Consul General in Belém do Pará, Brazil.
+From 1994 to 1999 he was Chief of the Political Departments of the Venezuelan embassies in Bogotá and Brasília, as well as Consul General in Belém do Pará, Brazil.
 He has been a consultant and advisor for Hewlett-Packard NCA Latin America, and the Friedrich Ebert Foundation.